AidySun/dev_tips/README.md

 ### checkout/reset/revert/clean

+- recover/undo previous `git reset --hard`
+  - use `git reflog` to show history
+  - use `git reset --hard <hash>` to recover the old files

 - If you want to revert changes made to your working copy, do this:
   ` git checkout . `